Preparing For Your Surgery Holiday

 Tips for packing for your holiday:

-- If you are having any face treatments, bring a scarf for your head and face and big dark sunglasses.
+- If you are having any face treatments, bring a scarf for your head and face and oversized dark sunglasses.

-Our destinations receive many tourists year round and are fully accustomed to foreign visitors.
+Our destinations receive many tourists year-round and are fully accustomed to foreign visitors.
 From Malaysians to Mexicans, they are extremely friendly people, and you will find they go out of their way to help you.
-However, you must be aware that all cultures are different in some respects, especially in regards to the understanding of time.
-For example, you may find that they are not focused on specific appointment times, as they are people orientated rather than time orientated.
-Please be patient and understand that this is not a reflection on the quality, it is simply a cultural difference.
+However, you must be aware that all cultures are different in some respects, especially in regard to the understanding of time.
+For example, you may find that they are not focused on specific appointment times, as they are people orientated rather than time-orientated.
+Please be patient and understand that this is not a reflection of the quality; it is simply a cultural difference.

-Along with this, your appointments may be changed at short notice, especially surgery consultations, due to emergency surgeries that the surgeon may have to do.
-Do not worry about this, your appointment may just be delayed, not cancelled, and you will always get your consultation as soon as the surgeon becomes available.
-All our surgeons are extremely flexible, working at nights and on weekends, so you will always been seen, although not always given a specific time.
+Additionally, your appointments may be changed at short notice, especially surgery consultations, due to emergency surgeries that the surgeon may have to do.
+Do not worry about this, your appointment may just be delayed, not canceled, and you will always get your consultation as soon as the surgeon becomes available.
+All our surgeons are highly flexible, working at night and on weekends, so you will always be seen, although not always given a specific time.
 This flexibility is also beneficial to you, so you can make or change your appointment should you wish at short notice.

-If you come during the major/national holidays like Christmas, Easter and Chinese New Year then please expect delays or less consultations than normal.
-For full services from GG and no interruptions, please DO NOT book around these days.
+If you come during major/national holidays like Christmas, Easter, and Chinese New Year then please expect delays or fewer consultations than normal.

 What to take for your Hospital Stay